2023 Solar Incentives Guide for Crete, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of the cost of your solar system.

-Your local Crete solar panel installer can offer more information about the ITC and how it applies to your situation.
+Reaching out to your local Crete solar panel installer is the best way to learn more about how the ITC applies to you.

 State & Local Solar Incentives

-There are often state solar incentives available in addition to federal ones.
-Rebates, tax credits and more might be available at a more local level.
+There are often also state solar incentives in addition to those provided by the federal government.
+Tax credits, rebates and more may be available at a more local level.
 Some incentives are ongoing, while others might only be available for a limited time.
-These incentives may be provided by the Illinois government, or by your county or municipality.
+They may be provided by the Illinois government, or by your county or municipality.

 Next Steps for Installing Solar in Crete